 The care Te Omanga Hospice provides is free of charge to patients and their families and whānau.
-Every year we need to raise 45% of our funding from our local community with the balance being provided through contracted government funding.
+Every year, we need to raise 45% of our annual funding needs, this year $5 million, from our local community, with the balance being provided through Te Whatu Ora Wairarapa and Te Whatu Ora Hutt Valley.
 Te Omanga Hospice could not survive without the kindness and understanding of individuals and organisations in the community we serve.
 Donate today to help support the hospice and the service we provide to the greater Hutt Valley region.

-If you would like to personally discuss giving a donation please feel free to contact our Fundraising Relationship Manager by emailing email@example.com or phone 04 979 6681
+If you would like to personally discuss giving a donation please feel free to contact our Fundraising Team by emailing email@example.com or phone 04 979 6681

 Ways you can donate:

 To make a secure one-off use the form above.